Key Takeaways

 The paperwork and requirements that you must meet will differ depending on:

-You may need to provide special consent if they are traveling internationally or use an airline’s unaccompanied minor program.
+You may need to provide special consent if they are traveling internationally or using an airline’s unaccompanied minor program.

 The tight regulation makes children less vulnerable to kidnappings and international custody disputes.